orvi-tmp/learning-c-with-pebble/chapter3.md

 Try these exercises using the code from Project 3.1.

 1. Change the declaration in the code to make the ball bigger.
 Notice that the statement at line 48 uses the `ball_radius` variable to draw the ball.
 Change this variable to make the ball bigger.
+(Keep it less than 30 or the ball won't bounce.
+Can you figure out why?)

 1. Now make the ball *faster*.
 The two velocity variables -- `x_velocity` and `y_velocity` -- are initialized at line 16.
 At line 36, the velocity is used to move the ball in the Y position (up or down) by changing `position_y` variable.
 Change the velocity to make the ball move faster.